ioos/bio_data_guide/datasets/TPWD_HARC_BagSeine/TPWD_HARC_BagSeine_OBISENV.md

 lowest : urn:lsid:marinespecies.org:taxname:105792 urn:lsid:marinespecies.org:taxname:107034 urn:lsid:marinespecies.org:taxname:107379 urn:lsid:marinespecies.org:taxname:126983 urn:lsid:marinespecies.org:taxname:127089
 highest: urn:lsid:marinespecies.org:taxname:367528 urn:lsid:marinespecies.org:taxname:396707 urn:lsid:marinespecies.org:taxname:421784 urn:lsid:marinespecies.org:taxname:422069 urn:lsid:marinespecies.org:taxname:443955
 ```
 For that last line of code we are expecting to see no missing values for scientificNameID.
-Every row in the file should have a value in scientificNameID which should be a WoRMS LSID that look like this "urn:lsid:marinespecies.org:taxname:144531"
+Every row in the file should have a value in scientificNameID which should be a WoRMS LSID that look like this `urn:lsid:marinespecies.org:taxname:144531`

 We need to create a unique ID for each row in the occurrence file.
-This is known as the occurrenceID and is a required term.
-The occurrenceID needs to be globally unique and needs to be permanent and kept in place if any updates to the dataset are made.
+This is known as the `occurrenceID` and is a required term.
+The `occurrenceID` needs to be globally unique and needs to be permanent and kept in place if any updates to the dataset are made.
 You should not create brand new occurrenceIDs when you update a dataset.
-To facilitate this I like to build the occurrenceID from pieces of information available in the dataset to create a unique ID for each row in the occurrence file.
-For this dataset I used the eventID (Station + Date) plus the scientific name.
+To facilitate this I like to build the `occurrenceID` from pieces of information available in the dataset to create a unique ID for each row in the occurrence file.
+For this dataset I used the `eventID` (Station + Date) plus the scientific name.
 This only works if there is only one scientific name per station per date so if you have different ages or sexes of species at the same station and date this method of creating the occurrenceID won't work for you.
 ```r
 occurrence$occurrenceID <- paste(occurrence$eventID, gsub(" ", "_",occurrence$scientificName), sep = "_")
 occurrence[1,]$occurrenceID
 [1] "Station_95_Date_09JAN1997:14:35:00.000_Atractosteus_spatula"
 ```
 For the occurrence file we only have one column to rename.
-We could have avoided this step if we had named it organismQuantity up above but I kept this to remind me what the data providers had called this.
+We could have avoided this step if we had named it `organismQuantity` up above but I kept this to remind me what the data providers had called this.
 ```r
 occurrence <- occurrence %>%
   rename(organismQuantity = relativeAbundance)
 ```

+### Extended Measurement or Fact extension file

-The final file we are going to create is the extended measurement or fact extension.
+The final file we are going to create is the **Extended Measurement or Fact extension (emof)**.
 This is a bit like a catch all for any measurements or facts that are not captured in Darwin Core.
 Darwin Core does not have terms for things like temperature, salinity, gear type, cruise  number, length, weight, etc. We are going to create a long format file where each of these is a set of rows in the extended measurement or fact file.
 You can find all the terms in this extension here https://tools.gbif.org/dwca-validator/extension.do?id=http://rs.iobis.org/obis/terms/ExtendedMeasurementOrFact.

 OBIS uses the BODC NERC Vocabulary Server to provide explicit definitions for each of the measurements https://vocab.nerc.ac.uk/search_nvs/.

 For this dataset I was only able to find code definitions provided by the data providers for some of the measurements.
 I included the ones that I was able to find code definitions and left out any that I couldn't find those for.
-The ones I was able to find code definitions for were Total.Of.Samples_Count, gear_size, start_wind_speed_num, start_barometric_pressure_num, start_temperature_num, start_salinity_num, start_dissolved_oxygen_num.
+The ones I was able to find code definitions for were `Total.Of.Samples_Count`, `gear_size`, `start_wind_speed_num`, `start_barometric_pressure_num`, `start_temperature_num`, `start_salinity_num`, `start_dissolved_oxygen_num`.
 All the others I left out.

 ```r